magento/pwa-studio/packages/pwa-devdocs/src/pwa-buildpack/project-setup/create-configuration-files/index.md

 * Create a `PWADevServer` confgiuration object and attach it to the Webpack configuration object.
 * Create a `ServiceWorkerPlugin` and attach it to the Webpack configuration object.
 * Add a `webpack.HotModuleReplacementPlugin` to enable fast workflow.
-* Configure Webpack to throw an error if you are in production mode.
+* Configure Webpack to throw an error if you are not in development mode.
-  This part will be configured in a future topic.

 ### Add start script